 Concepts such as the cloud, serverless computing and containers are ideal in terms of the ability to easily scale, Peterson adds.
 “But they introduce a huge problem with troubleshooting, logging and forensics.
 You have services that used to be tightly controlled that are now spread out across different discrete services.
 The cloud vendors have introduced so many different services that are within easy reach of end users.
 Many people start using the tools without understanding the risks and what they need to do to protect their information.”

 The growing use of Kubernetes and serverless computing led to security issues in late 2018, adds Todd Loeppke, Team Lead, CTO Architect.
 For example, ZDNet reported in December that “Kubernetes’ first major security hole (was) discovered.”

-As a result, organizations should dedicate more resources this year to address security challenges associated with containers and serverless computing environments, Loeppke advises.
+As a result, organisations should dedicate more resources this year to address security challenges associated with containers and serverless computing environments, Loeppke advises.